KuNgia09/bypass_vmp_vm_detect/README.md

 ## What it does

-This tool is aimed to bypass Vmp vmware detect (Tested on Vmp3.6), it patches `SystemFirmwareTable` at runtime, it removes all detectable signatures like **"VMware" "Virtual" "VMWARE"**.
+This tool is aimed to bypass Vmp vmware detection (Tested on Vmp3.6), it patches `SystemFirmwareTable` at runtime, it removes all detectable signatures like **"VMware" "Virtual" "VMWARE"**.